CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 1. Login to AWS Console
 2. Select Get Started with EC2
 3. Select Launch Instance
-4. Application and OS (Operating System) Images: Select Ubunutu 18.04 LTS, amd64 bionic image build on 2023-01-31 (the version of OS determines what packages are available from apt-get and that determines the version of software obtained, ie. cdo version > 2.0 for Ubuntu 22.04 LTS, or cdo version < 2.0 for Ubuntu 18.04.
+4. Application and OS (Operating System) Images: Select Ubunutu 22.04 LTS(HVM), SSD Volume Type (the version of OS determines what packages are available from apt-get and that determines the version of software obtained, ie. cdo version > 2.0 for Ubuntu 22.04 LTS, or cdo version < 2.0 for Ubuntu 18.04.
 5. Instance Type: Select c6a.xlarge ($0.153/hr)
 6. Key pair - SSH public key, select existing key or create a new one.